opencord/cord/docs/install_physical.md

 > see [Network Settings](appendix_network_settings.md) for more information.

 * 4x Fabric Switches
-     * Suggested Model: OCP-qualified Accton 6712 switch.
+     * Suggested Model: OCP Accepted&trade; Accton 6712 switch.
 Each switch is configured with 32x40GE ports; produced by EdgeCore and HP.

 * 7x Fiber Cables with QSFP+ (Intel compatible) or 7 DAC QSFP+ (Intel